 - We respect the cultures, customs, history, values and social norms of each country and region and remain conscious of the views of concerned parties in our actions.

 - We respect the individuality of our colleagues and the diversity of our teams and organizations, and cooperate to create a sound and positive workplace environment free from harassment of any kind.

-The ANA Group has published its Purchasing Policy, consisting of the Basic Policies, Purchasing Principles, and Supplier Management Policy.
+As well as providing safe and secure services, the ANA Group will contribute to the creation of social value through our procurement activities by taking initiative in considering local and global social and environmental issues.As part of this effort, we have formulated the ANA Group Procurement Policy to promote more sustainable procurement activities throughout the supply chain.
 It requires suppliers to respect and comply with international norms in human rights and labor, including prohibition of child labor and forced labor.
 The Policy, moreover, is used as a benchmark in the selection of business partners as well as a tool for periodic post-selection monitoring.
 Through these measures, the ANA Group works actively to gain the understanding and cooperation of partner firms.

 Issuing the Human Rights Report

 The ANA Group issued our first Human Rights Report in Japan in 2018, aiming to promote communication with stakeholders through active dissemination of our initiatives to respect human rights.
-The Group has continued to issue these reports annually since then.
+We have continued to update the report since then.